-OThe Company has introduced an executive officer system and slimmed down the number of Directors to help the important business and to monitor the Directors' execution of duties.
+- OThe Company has introduced an executive officer system and slimmed down the number of Directors to help the Board of Directors engage in vibrant discussions and make appropriate decisions that reflect the best interests of the Group as a whole.
+In addition, the Company adopts a policy whereby four of the 12 Directors are Outside Directors with the aim of obtaining useful advice from broad perspectives. - The Board of Directors holds regular meetings (once every month in principle) to make decisions on the execution of important business and to monitor the Directors' execution of duties.
 In addition to the Board of Directors, the Company has established, as a deliberative body, the Executive Committee (whose membership includes the President, Managing Directors, and Senior Managing Directors, etc., 22 of whom are male and 5 of whom are female), which reviews the execution and control of the general business operations performed by the President pursuant to the basic management policies determined by the Board of Directors.
-The Executive Committee has regular monthly sessions during which it reviews and reports on matters discussed at the Board of Directors, matters to be resolved by the President or Senior Managing Directors that require review, matters concerning the execution of the President or Senior Managing Directors' duties that require reporting, and other matters.
+The Executive Committee has regular monthly sessions during which it reviews and reports on matters discussed at the Board of Directors, matters to be resolved by the President or Senior Managing Directors that require review, matters concerning the execution of the President or Senior Managing Directors' duties that require reporting, and other matters. - OThe Company has voluntarily established a Nomination Committee and Remuneration Committee.
+The Nomination Committee, which is attended by Outside Directors, reviews Director/Executive Officer candidacy proposals and other personnel-related proposals.
+The Remuneration Committee, which is chaired by an Outside Director, reviews the performance of each Directors/Executive Officer and the amount of individual remuneration. - ○The Board of Auditors comprises 4 Corporate Auditors (2 of whom is female), 2 of whom are Full-time Corporate Auditors and 2 of whom are Outside Corporate Auditors.
+It meets in 14 times a year, and it discusses, resolves, and reports on various audit-related matters.
+The Company also assigns Assistant Auditors to work under the instruction of the Corporate Auditors and assist them in their duties; Assistant Auditors serve on a full-time basis and do not concurrently hold any managerial positions related to the execution of the Company's business.